Hero-Solutions/configuration-management/README.md

 * python-passlib
 * python-argcomplete (after installation, activate this by running the command `activate-global-python-argcomplete` as root user)

-Along with the following Ansible collections (may be installed through the command `ansible-galaxy role install` and then the name of the package):
+Along with the following Ansible collections (may be installed through the command `ansible-galaxy role install <collection>`):

 * community.mysql
 * community.mongodb